David Peralta Player Props: Dodgers vs. White Sox

 White Sox Pitching Rankings

-- The pitching staff for the White Sox has a collective 9.3 K/9, the sixth-best in MLB.
+- The 9.4 strikeouts per nine innings compiled by the White Sox pitching staff ranks sixth in the league.

-- The White Sox have the 24th-ranked team ERA among all league pitching staffs (4.60).
+- The White Sox have a 4.59 team ERA that ranks 24th across all league pitching staffs.

-- The White Sox give up the second-most home runs in baseball (94 total, 1.4 per game).
+- White Sox pitchers combine to give up the second-most home runs in baseball (96 total, 1.4 per game).

+- Clevinger (3-4) gets the starting nod for the White Sox in his 12th start of the season.
+He's put together a 4.19 ERA in 58 2/3 innings pitched, with 48 strikeouts.

-- The righty last appeared on Thursday against the New York Yankees, when he tossed five innings, allowing five earned runs while giving up eight hits.
+- The right-hander last appeared on Thursday against the New York Yankees, when he tossed 5 2/3 innings, allowing three earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.